ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

     1. ``direct``

-       The current density is deposited as described in the section :doc:`../theory/picsar_theory`.
+       The current density is deposited as described in the section :ref:`current_deposition`.
        This deposition scheme does not conserve charge.

     2. ``esirkepov``